falsandtru/typed-dom/README.md

 #### Create APIs

-All exposed APIs to create a proxy can be redefined as follows:
+All the exposed proxy APIs can be redefined as follows:

 ```ts
 import { API, shadow, html, svg } from 'typed-dom';